 - Shahi Chicken Korma - This royal Mughlai dish has chicken cooked in a creamy spicy sauce that is garnished with golden fried nuts and raisins to add a subtle sweetness.

-- Chana Masala - One of my favorite weeknight curries and also one of the reader's favorites from The Essential Indian Instant Pot Cookbook, this recipe is a must-try for all the Punjabi Chole / Chickpea Curry lovers.
+- Chana Masala - One of my favorite weeknight curries and also one of the reader's favorites from The Essential Indian Instant Pot Cookbook, this recipe is a must-try for all Punjabi Chole / Chickpea Curry lovers.

 Recipe